jnunez2301/TOP/NODE_EXPRESS/EXPRESS/08_MEMBERS_ONLY/frontend/README.md

 - If you click on profile it SHOULD   display the user info and all his messages.
 - USERS MUST NOT HAVE SPACES!!!!!
 - PASSWORDS MUST NOT HAVE SPACES!!!
+- user should be able to use emojis
+- add images
+- thinking about videos

 ## How tu run